-Have you ever swiped your debit card and worried that you might not have enough money in your account?
-If this sounds like you, you might consider overdraft protection to save you from such a predicament.
+Have you ever swiped your debit card and worried that you might not have enough money in your bank account?
+If this sounds like you, you might want to consider signing up for overdraft protection to save you from such a predicament.

 What is overdraft protection and how does it work?

-In general, if you make a purchase with your debit card and don’t have enough funds in your account, the purchase won’t go through.
-This is typically called an overdraft — which is when you go below your account balance and dip into the negative territory.
-This situation can be awkward for you and the person behind the cash register.
-It also can be highly inconvenient if you need whatever you’re purchasing like now.
+Generally, if you make a purchase with your debit card and don’t have enough funds in your checking account, the purchase won’t go through.
+This is typically called an overdraft, and signifies that your account balance has dipped below zero and into negative territory.
+This situation can be embarrassing for you, as well as awkward for the person behind the cash register.
+It also can be highly inconvenient if you need whatever you’re purchasing now.

 This is where overdraft protection comes in.
 Overdraft protection essentially protects you from overdrafting.
 So, instead of getting your card declined and leading to an uncomfortable situation, your card will go through like normal – even if you don’t have enough money in your account to cover that purchase.

-But overdraft protection comes at a price, in the form of overdraft fees which can add up (more on that later).
-So, while overdraft protection, on the surface, can seem like a great solution to a temporary problem, it’s not all it’s cracked up to be.
+But overdraft protection comes at a price, specifically, in the form of overdraft protection transfer which can add up quick.
+So, while overdraft protection, on the surface, can seem like a great solution to a temporary problem, it’s not always all it’s cracked up to be.

-If interested in this protection, you’d want to talk to your bank and enroll in the program.
+If you are interested in this protection, you’ll want to talk to your bank and enroll in the program.
 Additionally, it’s important to know all the upfront costs such as overdraft fees, credit line limits, etc.

 If you want to use overdraft protection, first make sure it’s something you’re signed up for.
 As noted above, your bank must get consent from you first to enroll you in overdraft protection.